transferwise/public-api-postman-collection/README.md

 ## multi-currency-account

-This collection, aimed for Multi-Currency Account APIs, containers the environment, useful endpoints and different flows for using the MCA balances.
+This collection, aimed for Multi-Currency Account APIs, contains the environment, useful endpoints and different flows for using the MCA balances.

 ## payouts-and-third-party-payments